 A crawl space rarely appears in listing photos, but it is often where the actual condition of a house becomes apparent.
 Most people never see the underside of their house.
 I have.
 Whenever I attend a home inspection, and it is safe to do so, I follow the inspector into the crawl space.
 It is rarely comfortable, often awkward, and sometimes unpleasant, but it tells me more about a home’s long-term condition than almost anything upstairs.

 Kingston and the surrounding area have a wide range of housing styles, and many of them rely on crawl spaces rather than full basements.
-Historic homes closer to downtown were built before basements were common.
-Wartime houses in Kingscourt were constructed quickly and economically, with shallow foundations that kept costs down.
+Builders constructed historic homes closer to downtown before basements were common.
+Wartime houses in Kingscourt used shallow foundations to construct them quickly and economically, keeping costs down.
 In rural areas, rock and uneven terrain made full basements impractical.
-Even today, homes without basements are often more affordable for first-time buyers, particularly in neighbourhoods where prices increase rapidly once additional square footage is added.
+Even today, first-time buyers often find homes without basements more affordable, particularly in neighborhoods where prices increase rapidly once builders add additional square footage.
 Here is the Ontario Builders Officials Association’s definition of a crawl space.

 There is nothing inherently wrong with a crawl space.
 Some of the most solid, comfortable homes I have sold have no basements.
 The issue is not the type of foundation.
 It is whether anyone has paid attention to it over the years.

-That becomes obvious the moment you get underneath the house.
+That becomes obvious the moment you get under the house.

 The photos that accompany this article are not stock images.
 They come from real inspections I attended.
-In one crawl space, debris was scattered everywhere: old pipes, broken duct sections, bricks, and rubble left behind from past repairs.
-In another, ductwork was sagging and leaning, no longer adequately supported, resting partly on soil and partly on whatever happened to be underneath it at the time.
-Airflow was compromised, insulation was torn, and moisture had accumulated where it should not have.
+In one crawl space, debris was everywhere: old pipes, broken duct sections, bricks, and rubble from past repairs.
+In another, ductwork was sagging and leaning, no longer adequately supported, resting partly on soil and partly on whatever was underneath it.
+Compromised airflow, torn insulation, and accumulated moisture were present.

 Moisture, what I see most often

 In crawl spaces, moisture does not always announce itself dramatically.
 Sometimes it appears as condensation on beams.
 Sometimes it shows up as insulation that feels heavier than it should.
-At other times, it manifests as staining on masonry that indicates prior water presence.
-A crawl space that looks dry in August may be noticeably wet in April.
-That is why inspectors examine vapour barriers, staining patterns, humidity readings, and odour rather than relying on a single visit in a single season.
+At other times, it manifests as staining on masonry that shows prior water presence.
+A crawl space that is dry in August may be a quagmire each spring.
+That is why inspectors examine vapour barriers, staining patterns, humidity readings, and odours rather than relying on a single visit in a single season.

 Unchecked moisture leads to rot, rusted supports, failing joists, and poor indoor air quality.
-High humidity also creates ideal conditions for pests, which is where many crawl space problems begin to compound.
+High humidity also creates ideal conditions for pests, which is where many crawl space problems compound.

 Insulation, vapour barriers, and comfort upstairs

 Insulation failures are widespread in crawl spaces, especially in older homes.
 I often find batt insulation pulled away from the joists, collapsed onto the ground, or bunched up where gravity, moisture, and rodents have taken their toll.
-Vapour barriers are frequently torn, incomplete, or missing altogether.
+Torn, incomplete, or missing vapour barriers are frequent occurrences.
 Exposed soil increases moisture in the space above it, making it more challenging to heat and cool.

-Homes built before modern insulation standards often have minimal separation between the crawl space and the living area.
+Homes built before modern insulation standards often have a minimal separation between the crawl space and the living area.
 Cold floors in winter and higher heating bills are the result.
-Some homeowners attempt to fix this by adding spray foam or new insulation, but if moisture and drainage issues are not addressed first, the problems get trapped behind a new layer.
+Some homeowners attempt to fix this by adding spray foam or new insulation.
+However, if homeowners do not address moisture and drainage issues first, the problems become trapped behind an extra layer.

 When insulation and vapour barriers are appropriately done, the difference is noticeable.
 Floors feel warmer, the air smells cleaner, and the house feels more stable overall.